raulbarriga/basic_react-calculator/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-I used `gh-pages` to deploy this React app to Github Pages.
+I used the `gh-pages` package to deploy this React app to Github Pages.

 ### `npm run build` fails to minify